KDE/documentation-docs-kdenlive-org/tips_and_tricks/scopes/histogram_working.rst

 - There is quite some clipping.
 A lot of R values are sticking at the very right, at 255.
 Having a peak at 255 usually means that we lost information because some regions were too bright for the camera sensor with the current sensitivity settings.
 This could have been solved by lowering the sensitivity, but then the book and nearly everything else would be black.
 In this case the candles cause the clipping.
 (Not too bad here, because the lost detail isn't important for the image.)

 The RGB components also show very well that the shadows are not neutral grey but orange, otherwise the color heaps on the left would, as in the gradient histogram above, have their center at the same position.
-There isn't a lot to correct here, what could be done is raising the shadows with a Curves effect, but this is a matter of taste and the intended mood for the final movie.
+There isn't a lot to correct here, what could be done is raising the shadows with a :ref:`effects-curves` effect, but this is a matter of taste and the intended mood for the final movie.

 .. figure:: /images/tips_and_tricks/kdenlive2308_histogram_04.gif
    :width: 650px